liuzhousi/FPGC4/Documentation/docs/progress.md

 ## Future improvements (FPGC5?)
+- Seperate set of registers for interrupts, or an instruction that backs up/swaps given registers (bit per register)
 - Better bus protocol between CPU and MU, with no cyles ovehead
-- Maybe byte addressable memory
+- Byte addressable memory
-- Maybe pipelining
 - Maybe DMA controller
 - Maybe some way to use 3D rendering with a frame buffer
 - Optimize SPI to SDRAM by using one (two including size) big sequential read